TechnionTDK/jbs-json23plet/README.md

 We recommend you to develop and edit files in the project on linux machine, as where the project developed, but it can be also done on windows machines.

 ### IDE
-We recommed to use [IntelliJ IDEA](https://www.jetbrains.com/idea/) on developing, but you can also usr [Eclipse](https://www.eclipse.org/downloads/) or any other IDE you prefer, but our guide is on IntelliJ only.
+We recommed to use [IntelliJ IDEA](https://www.jetbrains.com/idea/) while developing, but you can also use [Eclipse](https://www.eclipse.org/downloads/) or any other IDE you prefer, but our guide is on IntelliJ only.

 #### IntelliJ Guid
 * **Clone the repository** <br/>